 - Account Type: Populates the document according to account type, such as personal, business, military, or student.

-For example, if you'd like your document to only be applied to tenants whose account type is marked as business, select Account type under Conditions.
+For example, if you'd like your document to only be applied to tenants whose account type is marked as business, select Always, Account type, and Business.
+That document will then only populate for business accounts.

 Apply more than one condition to a document